SystemsApproach/book/e2e/tcp.rst

 QUIC
 ~~~~

-QUIC, *Quick UDP Internet Connections*, originated at Google in 2012
+QUIC originated at Google in 2012
-and was the developed as a proposed standard at
+and was subsequently developed as a proposed standard at
 the IETF.
 It has already seen a moderate amount of deployment (in some
 Web browsers and quite a number of popular Web sites).
 The fact that
 it has been successful to this degree is in itself an interesting part